 How are California bench warrants issued?

 Orange County warrants or warrants anywhere in California are usually issued by a magistrate or court because someone has failed to comply with a legal demand or a court order.
 For example, not showing up for a scheduled court date or scheduled court hearing, not fulfilling terms of probation or parole, not paying fines, not appearing in court when demanded by the judge to appear, not appearing after promising to appear, and for various other reasons.
 Traffic ticket warrant is one of the most common ways to get a warrant for your arrest.
 A traffic ticket warrant lawyer can usually show up without you if the underlying crime is a Misdemeanor.

 The bottom line is that when a bench warrant has been issued for you, you could be taken into custody and forced to appear in front of a judge.
 If that is on a Friday afternoon, you'll have to wait until next weekday the court is open.
 No bail will be allowed.
 Law enforcement can take you in by coming to your known address, by pulling you over while you're driving, by finding by coincidence/accident (usually in car accidents where people have to show ID's), or anywhere else you are identified by law enforcement.
 There are no set times when they can or cannot come for you.
 Once an arrest warrant has been issued, you're considered a fugitive.

 This means you can't bail out.
 The reason there is a warrant for your arrest is because the magistrate wants to see you personally or have your legal representative show up to answer for you.
 That's because you have already failed to do something which you were obligated to do, or you promised to do, or was ordered by court to do.
-Once the court is satisfied with you or your attorney's presence with an explanation for your failure, they will decide whether your will be allowed to bail out or leave on your own recognizance based on the new agreement between you and the court.
+Once the court is satisfied with you or your attorney's presence and explanation for your failure to appear, the court will decide whether you will be allowed to bail out or leave on your own recognizance based on the new agreement between you and the court.